 Gabriel is one of two named angels in the Bible; Michael is the other one.
 Of Michael we know that he's an archangel but of Gabriel we do not.
 Still Gabriel is a pretty important guy.

-Gabriel explains to Daniel some of the most awesome visions contained in the Bible (Daniel 8:16 and 9:21), and, more than five centuries later, Gabriel (Γαβριηλ) announces to Zacharias and Mary their respective sons: John to be The Baptist and Jesus Christ (Luke 1:19, 26).
+Gabriel explains to Daniel some of the most awesome visions contained in the Bible (Daniel 8:16 and 9:21), and, more than five centuries later, Gabriel (Γαβριηλ) announces to Zacharias and Mary their respective sons: John to be The Baptist and Jesus Christ (Luke 1:19 and 1:26).

 Gabriel himself submits that he stands in the presence of the Lord (Luke 1:19), which is no small thing, even though that has been promised to all of us (Jude 1:24).